TanguyVln/CNN_fromSCRATCH/README.md

 Reducing the height and width of the feature maps allow us to decrease the computational cost (fewer parameters) and to control overfitting by reducing the spatial size.

-Here we use a 2x2 Max Pool, that means that each feature maps is divided into 2x2 windows and the maximum value of each window is used as the single value of the output.
+Here we use a 2x2 Max Pool, that means that each feature map is divided into 2x2 windows and the maximum value of each window is used as the single value of the output.